 Coat: The hair on the body of a Yorkie should be straight, moderately long, and glossy.
 When you touch it, you should feel that it has a silky texture.
 Show dogs will have long coats that will reach the floor but you can trim its hair shorter if you are not going to show your dog.

-There are few health problems that may arise with Yorkshire Terriers.
+There are few health problems that may arise with Yorkshire Terrier dog breed.
 Before you decide to buy a Yorkie, you should consider the followning risk factors that may arise with your New Doggy and remember that this specific breed may require more health monitoring:

 - Retinal dysplasia